 What is a Modified Shotgun in Golf?

-Each group is sent to a tee box to start their round at a specific time, and the golf course manager then works out what times need to be reserved for the players as they make their way back to the first tee.
+Under this format, each group is sent to a tee box to start their round at a specific time, and the golf course manager works out what times need to be reserved for the players as they make their way back to the first tee.

 What is a Reverse Shotgun in Golf?

-Because the last group is starting on 7 instead of 1, it clears the first tee more quickly and allows the course to open up to other players.
+This format allows the last group to start on hole 7, which clears the first tee more quickly and enables the course to open up to other players.

 What is a Double Shotgun in Golf?

-You can add your two extra groups on two par fives.
-When the first group tees off and then plays their second shots, the following groups can begin.
+However, if the field is slightly larger than 72 players but not enough to fill two tee times, organizers can add extra groups on two par fives.
+The first group tees off and plays their second shots, while the following groups can begin.

 In this example, certain holes would be hosting a double shotgun start, while others would proceed as normal.